 4. Test the Backup Pump (If Applicable)

-Battery-powered backup pumps (such as this one) are highly recommended as they can prevent your basement from flooding if your primary pump fails (for instance, due to power outage).
+Battery-powered backup pumps (such as this one) are highly recommended as they can prevent your basement from flooding if your primary pump fails (for instance, due to a power outage).
 If you have one, make sure you check if it works properly at least once every 3 months.
 If needed, replace the battery.

 Annual Sump Pump Maintenance

-Most annual maintenance tasks can be done properly by an experienced homeowner, however, if you are doing it for the first time, often it’s a good idea to let the job done by a plumbing expert.
+Most annual maintenance tasks can be done properly by an experienced homeowner, however, if you are doing it for the first time, often it’s a good idea to let the job be done by a plumbing expert.